 If you haven’t realised already, the central theme of Happiest Season is the fabrication of perfection and its emotional toll on those involved who are unable to be truthful or express who they are as people, out of fear of rejection.
 Besides our leads, one supporting character suffering in silence is Harper’s sister, Jane, who is marginalized due to her social ineptitude but is warm and caring nonetheless.
 She’s someone I can relate to quite well, as I have a similar status among my extended family members.
 As we near the film’s climax, things do get a little dark and while the ending is in line with the holiday spirit, I would not have minded if Happiest Season concluded on a sombre note as to accurately represent the reality many in the LGBT community face.

-All in all, there’s a nice balance between comedy and drama throughout, with a collection of strong performance from the film’s two stars, along with Dan Levy, Mary Steenburgen, Mary Holland, Aubrey Plaza and Alison Brie as the ice-cold older sister, Sloane.
+All in all, there’s a nice balance between comedy and drama throughout, with a collection of strong performances from the film’s two stars, along with Dan Levy, Mary Steenburgen, Mary Holland, Aubrey Plaza and Alison Brie as the ice-cold older sister, Sloane.
 While the film ticks many of boxes off the ‘Holiday Movie Check-List’, the message of acceptance and equality is never diminished.

 Now showing at Dendy Cinemas Canberra – for information and session times, please visit their official web site